-BASF has a long tradition of working closely with farmers.
+We have come a long way from our beginnings in agriculture.
+Much has changed since 1914 – the Agricultural Center has become BASF’s worldwide center of expertise for solutions for farmers.
 A look at the history of the Agricultural Center Limburgerhof shows how the needs of farmers have changed and how BASF has helped shape this transformation.
 Groundbreaking products and solutions as well as the growth of global markets form this history as do crises and setbacks.
 But again and again, the company has transformed ideas and approaches into market-ready solutions.
-The history of the Agricultural Center Limburgerhof highlights one of BASF Crop Protection’s key strengths: managing challenges and working together to find new solutions .
+The history of the Agricultural Center Limburgerhof highlights one of BASF’s key strengths: managing challenges and working together to find new solutions .